-Tracking your discharge may feel strange at first but doing so can clue you into a lot of different things about your body and fertility.
-If you notice discharge that is yellow or smells odd, head to your doctor’s office for treatment as this could be a sign of an infection.
+Tracking your discharge may feel strange at first.
+However, doing so can clue you into many things about your body and fertility.
+If you notice discharge that is yellow or smells odd, head to your doctor’s office for treatment.
+This could be a sign of an infection.

 Menstrual cycles, as taboo as they still seem to be, are such important indicators of fertility.
-They are the starting point for the entire process of pregnancy and can be used to tune into your body as you try to conceive.
+They are the starting point for the entire process of pregnancy.
+You can use your menstrual cycle to tune into your body as you try to conceive.

 - IVF: How to Stay Healthy as you Try to Conceive

 - Fertility Terms, Demystified